Customs and immigration

 If you are a NEXUS member, you can choose to use the dedicated NEXUS kiosk or use your passport at one of the regular PIKs.
 Diplomats and their families should continue to use the special services counter for in-person processing.

-Use the Advanced CBSA Declaration feature within ArriveCAN online to fill in your customs and immigration declaration.
-This can be done up to 72 hours in advance of flying to save you time when you arrive at the airport.
+Use the Advance Declaration feature in the ArriveCAN app to fill in your customs and immigration declaration.
+This can be done up to 72 hours in advance to save you time when you arrive at the airport.

 Clearing customs